 - Genioglossus Muscle Advancement.
 The tongue muscle attaches to the front part of your lower jaw.
 By bringing this attachment forward, the tongue has more room, and the airway is more open.

 - Maxillomandibular Advancement (MMA).
-Jaw surgery is the most effective treatment for curing sleep apnea when patients are not CPAP tolerant.
+Jaw surgery is the most effective treatment for curing sleep apnea.
 In serious cases of sleep apnea, oral surgeons move the upper and/or lower jaws forward to create more space in the airway.
 This is a more extensive procedure that requires a longer patient recovery, but patients in need of jaw surgery find that the benefits are well worth the wait.
 Many patients report feeling more alert, having less mental fog, and breathing easier.
 In fact, MMA surgeries have a success rate of over 95% for cases of obstructive sleep apnea.

 Sleep Apnea Surgeries in Los Angeles, CA

 If you are suffering from sleep apnea and you live near Los Angeles, CA, our oral surgery team may be able to help you.
 Our surgeons can review your situation and discuss all your treatment options to help you make an educated decision about your health care.
 To learn more about sleep apnea treatments or to schedule a consultation, contact our office today.